sdslabs/sdslabs.github.com/_posts/2013-12-16-working-sdslabs-4.md

 ##What Else?

 - Frequent interactions with our alumni.
 Any member can have a chat with any of our alumni at any time.
 They constantly respond to all the emails as if they are still part of the group.
 This goes to show the effect that lab has on all it's members.
 - Amazing chapos.
-This semeter, we have had a lot of chapos, almost one chapo every week.
-That includes domi chapos with your huge order coming on a rickshaw, to hotel chapos in prakash or divine.
+This semester, we have had a lot of chapos, almost one chapo every week.
+That includes Domi chapos with your huge order coming on a rickshaw, to hotel chapos in Prakash or Divine.
 - Your regular home away from home.
 A lot of the members choose to spend their nights at SDSLabs, rather than staying at their hostels.
 Some people even leave for their classes directly from the lab itself!
 - A 42" TV.
 The best place to view all your sports matches from the Cricket World Cup to the UEFA Champions league whilst sitting comfortably on a bean bag ( that's right, bean bags ).

-##Recruitement
+##Recruitment

 Coming January, SDSLabs is recruiting.
 If you feel like you belong here, head over to [join.sdslabs.co](http://join.sdslabs.co/) to get started.

---
-Divij Bindlish, 2nd Year, Electrical